nevermined-io/gateway/README.md

 ## Configuration

-To get configuration settings, Nevermind Gateway first checks to see if there is a non-empty environment variable named CONFIG_FILE.
+To get configuration settings, Nevermined Gateway first checks to see if there is a non-empty environment variable named CONFIG_FILE.
 It there is, it will look in a config file at that path.
 Otherwise it will look in a config file named `config.ini`.
 Note that some settings in the config file can be overwritten by setting certain